-30-18.7.
+30-18.6.
 Enforcement and Annual Reporting.

 - a.
 It is unlawful for any person or entity to fail to comply with the requirements of this chapter.
 The City of Alameda may prescribe administrative, civil, or criminal penalties or consequences, or any combination thereof, for violations of this chapter, which are consistent with those applicable for what it deems comparable municipal provisions.
 These may include, but are not limited to, enforcement provisions of the State Housing Law of the California Health and Safety Code, Sections 17910 et seq., as may be amended; injunctive relief or civil penalties; and requiring compliance prior to issuance of a final inspection report or certificate of occupancy. - b.
-The City of Alameda Planning Department shall report annually on implementation of this section as part of the Housing Element Annual Report.
+The City of Alameda Planning Department shall report annually to the City of Alameda Planning Board and Commission on Disability on implementation of this section as part of the Housing Element Annual Report.
+The Annual Report shall provide an opportunity for the Planning Board or Commission on Disability to recommend changes or revisions to this section to the City of Alameda City Council.